Your retirement journey

 • Take a partial transfer to another arrangement + take a cash lump sum.

-You can find out more about these options in the DC Section member booklet.
+You can find out more about these options in the DC Section retirement guide.

 *Up to a maximum of £268,275 for most members.